See Kodak Film Calculator Link to Measure Your Film Run Time!

 elements that we must supply (such as data cables or power cord) will require a mandatory $25.00 service

-vaulted with us and you can not recover them from your drive due to damage or loss, we charge a minimum
+not vaulted with us and you can not recover them from your drive due to damage or loss, we charge a

-$175.00 file recovery fee (if files can still be restored from our computer).
-Any vaulting, reformatting or
+minimum $175.00 file recovery fee (if files can still be restored from our computer).
+Any vaulting,

-missing element fees may be waived if a new drive is purchased directly from Spectra to complete the given
+reformatting or missing element fees may be waived if a new drive is purchased directly from Spectra to

-the time we are ready to start the transfer or we will automatically proceed with in-house supplied stock (billed
+at the time we are ready to start the transfer or we will automatically proceed with in-house supplied stock

 Client Media Requirements